BiLLY-J03l/crackmes-solutions/CrackMe#1-InfoSecInstitute-dotNET-Reversing/README.md

   - ![image](https://github.com/user-attachments/assets/6ee37ace-c998-41fb-843e-40e6473e1c17)

-## Use Use dnSpy for debugging as this crackme was written in .NET.
+## Use dnSpy for debugging as this crackme was written in .NET.

 **STATIC ANALYSIS**: